|

 however, the beneficiaries or the persons for whose benefit

 the foundation is created, which can include the founder.
+The possible uses of a private

 foundation are so broad that we can safely conclude that practically